mattwilson02/mattwilson02/README.md

 - I'm also working full time for a Wealth Management Firm as a Fullstack Developer

-- I'm preparing for the Azure Developer Associate certification

 - I'm learning the Rust programming language 🦀
 ### Certifications

 ✅ Microsoft Certified: Azure Fundamentals

 ✅ Microsoft Certified: Azure Developer Associate